 - No lighting, fixtures, lighting trusses, or overhead lighting are allowed outside the boundaries of the exhibit space.
 Exhibitors intending to use hanging light systems should submit drawings to the Organizer for approval. - Lighting should not project onto other exhibits or exhibition aisles.
-Lighting, including gobos, should be directed to the inner confines of the booth space. - Specialized lighting effects should be in good taste and not interfere with neighboring exhibitors or otherwise detract from the general atmosphere of the event. - LED lights can be very bright yet generally generate less heat. - Currently, some convention facilities are not allowing certain types of quartz halogen lighting fixtures in exhibits due to potential fire hazards. - Reduced lighting for theater areas should be approved by the Organizer, the utility provider, and the facility.
+Lighting, including gobos, should be directed to the inner confines of the booth space. - Lighting that is potentially harmful, such as lasers, ultraviolet lights or flashing or strobe lights that can trigger photosensitive epilepsy should comply with facility rules and be approved in writing by the Organizer. - Lighting that spins, rotates, pulsates, and other specialized lighting effects should be in good taste and not interfere with neighboring exhibitors or otherwise detract from the general atmosphere of the event. - ⇒ LED lights can be very bright yet generally generate less heat. - Currently, some convention facilities are not allowing certain types of quartz halogen lighting fixtures in exhibits due to potential fire hazards. - Reduced lighting for theater areas should be approved by the Organizer, the utility provider, and the facility.